burakkagann/numpy-to-genAI/content/Module_01_pixel_fundamentals/1.1_grayscale_color_basics/1.1.1_color_basics/rgb/README.rst

 1.1.1 - Images as Arrays & RGB
 =====================================

-:Duration: 15-18 minutes
+:Duration: 20-25 minutes
 :Level: Beginner
-:Prerequisites: Module 0
+:Prerequisites: Module 0.1, 0.2

-.. contents:: Contents
-   :local:
-   :depth: 2

 Overview
 ========

-In this module, you'll discover that digital images are simply arrays of numbers.
-Understanding this fundamental concept unlocks the door to AI driven generative art.
-We'll focus on RGB color representation and how to create and manipulate images using NumPy arrays.
+Digital images are arrays of numbers.
+This fundamental concept is essential for algorithmic art, machine learning, and AI-powered art generation.
+In this module, you'll start with grayscale images (2D arrays) and progress to RGB color images (3D arrays), establishing the foundation for all image manipulation throughout this course.

 **Learning Objectives**

 By completing this module, you will:

+* Understand that images are 2D arrays of numerical values (grayscale)
+* Recognize the relationship between array values (0-255) and brightness
-* Understand images as 3D NumPy arrays with RGB channels
+* Extend to 3D NumPy arrays with RGB channels for color images
-* Create simple colored images from scratch
+* Create and manipulate colored images from scratch
-* Manipulate RGB values to achieve desired colors
 * Grasp the additive color model and why computers use RGB

 Quick Start: Your First Colorful Image